splynx/docs/files/en/configuring_tariff_plans/capped_plans/capped_plans.md

 ![cap19.png](cap19.png)

 **Auto Top-up**
 This is the automatic method of applying top-ups for a customer, this option requires prior agreements made between the customer and the service provider.

  To apply auto top-ups:

- Navigate to the respective customer then, within the CAP section on the customer information page, we enable auto top-up's for a customer.
+ Navigate to the respective customer then, within the CAP section on the customer information page, we enable auto top-ups for a customer.

-We then simply define the auto top-up plan and number of top-ups per month.
+We then simply define the auto top-up plan and the number of top-ups per month.

 ![cap7.png](cap7.png)

-_Transfer usage to new service_ means that Splynx will transfer unused data between plans in case when customer changes his plan.
+_Transfer usage to new service_ means that Splynx will transfer unused data between plans in the case when a customer changes his plan.

 ## Notifications

-In this section we configure notifications which informs customers by means of email or SMS about their monthly usage, Top Up data usage or Top Up actions.
+In this section, we configure notifications that inform customers utilizing email or SMS about their monthly usage, Top Up data usage or Top Up actions.

-Like top up plans, it is also possible to load notifications that we have created in another plan.
+Like top-up plans, it is also possible to load notifications that we have created in another plan.

 ![Notifications add](notifications_add.png)

 **Parameters descriptions**:

-_Type_ - method to send notification (email or sms)<br>
+_Type_ - method to send notification (email or SMS)<br>
 _Source_ - the counter, statistic or action that we want to notify our customer on.<br>
-_Trigger limit_ - when this percentage of data is used , this will trigger the notifications to be sent to the customer.<br>
+_Trigger limit_ - when this percentage of data is used, this will trigger the notifications to be sent to the customer.<br>
-_Subject_ - subject of the notification sent to the customer.<br>
+_Subject_ - the subject of the notification sent to the customer.<br>

 After completing these fields it is then necessary to edit the message sent to the customer to select what content is provided in the notification.